romanwu10/gemini-enhancer/README-safari.md

 # Gemini Enhancer - Safari Extension

-A Safari browser extension that enhances your experience with AI chat interfaces like Gemini and Claude by adding custom slash commands and follow-up functionality.
+A Safari browser extension that enhances your experience with AI chat interfaces like Gemini by adding custom slash commands and follow-up functionality.

 ## Safari-Specific Features